The Serious Side Effects of Long-Term Opioid Use

 Long-term use of opioid prescription medications (6 months of use or longer) can cause serious side effects, particularly when taken at high doses.

-What’s The Danger Of Long Term Opioid Use?
+What’s The Danger Of Long-Term Opioid Use?

-Prolonged use of opioids may have adverse consequences.
+Long-term opioid use can increase the risk of side-effects and lead to adverse consequences.
 Some of the less common side effects of opioid use mentioned above, such as hyperalgesia (increased sensitivity to pain), become more common when opioids are used in high amounts or over a longer period of time.
-Other long-term side effects of opioid use can include:

 Hormonal dysfunction